 If you experience problems with a module, please first try to resolve it with the lecturer or module leader.
-If the problem persists, then please refer the matter to the Head of Department, or the Associate Dean for Regulations and Awards.
+If the problem persists, then please refer the matter to the Head of Department, or the Associate Dean for Learning and Teaching.

 General problems relating to programmes or subjects as a whole can be referred to a student representative, or the Programme Director.

 References and Testimonials

 These can be requested via MAP, in the "Academic References" section.
 You need to make sure your referee can comment on your academic progress so far, therefore an Academic Reference can be requested from any academic who has taught you or your Dissertation Supervisor.

 Last year we removed the printing charge from all students.
 This year we will be continuing not to charge students for printing but we do ask that you please think about the environment before printing and act responsibly.
 Should the University have reason to think that a student is printing excessively above the average amount of printing, we will call the student in for a conversation about how we might help them manage their printing needs.